pcarbo/varbvs/README.md

 problems with over a million variables and thousands of samples, including analysis of massive genome-wide data sets.

-The MATLAB interface has been tested in MATLAB version 8.6.0 (2015b).
-The R package has been tested in R versions 3.3.1 and 3.3.2.
+The MATLAB interface has been tested extensively in MATLAB version 8.6.0 (2015b).
+The R package has also been tested extensively in R versions 3.2.1 and 3.2.2.

 ###Citing varbvs